Annual Education Report - CAHS

 Dear Parents and Community Members:

 The Michigan Integrated Continuous Improvement Process (MICIP) is the pathway by which districts improve student outcomes by assessing whole child needs to develop plans and coordinate funding.
 Carman-Ainsworth High School has a team of members that works with the district at large.
-We are following MICIP in order to improve student outcome and improve financial coordination.
+We follow MICIP in order to improve student outcome and improve financial coordination.

 Our core curriculum can be accessed at https://www.michigan.gov/mde/services/academic-standards.
-This state website contains the content standards of all core curriculum.
-We offer many electives at Carman-Ainsworth High School, teachers follow the curriculum of the state and/or national organization that oversees their disciplines.
-Curricula for courses not listed can be received by contacting Charles LaClear at Carman-Ainsworth High School.
+This state website contains the content standards for all core subjects.
+In addition to required coursework, we offer a wide variety of electives.
+Teachers follow state standards and, where applicable, national organization guidelines.
+Curriculum documents not listed online can be obtained by contacting Charles LaClear.

 Carman-Ainsworth High School has always taken academics very seriously.
 Areas of concern and focus for Carman-Ainsworth High School deal specifically with English Language Arts and Math.
 Math continues to be an area where we struggle.
 We have been making steady increases in math by focusing on Algebra I support structures, offering a Block Algebra I class while continuing to offer Algebra IIA and Algebra IIB for upperclassmen.
 We also offer a Math Lab elective for a semester of math support and almost all students receive individualized support and practice through ALEKS.
 Data shows that while many of our students are still below the national average in math as measured by NWEA, a very high percentage of students are making their yearly growth in math.
 We also have adopted new math curriculum materials and math teachers have worked to align those materials with selected priority standards for each course.

 The faculty and staff of Carman-Ainsworth High School are very proud of our students.
 Carman-Ainsworth students continue to be wonderful contributors to their communities upon graduation.
 Our students are bright, resilient, and are prepared for challenges after high school.
 We remain committed to constant improvement.
-We regularly assess our policies and procedures to ensure that they are best serving our students, and we are continuously searching for best practices to reach our students.
+We regularly assess our policies and procedures to ensure that they best serve our students, and we are continuously searching for best practices to reach our students.

 Charles LaClear